adyen-examples/build-your-own-payments-integration-adyen/README.md

 One option is to use the `/sessions`-endpoint, and create a new sessionId and merchantReference for every change.
 This is quite on the heavy side.
 An alternative option can be found here: [documentation](https://docs.adyen.com/online-payments/build-your-integration/additional-use-cases/advanced-flow-integration/).

-In this module, we will build an advanced checkout page using the advanced flow.Hhere are some helpful tips:
+In this module, we will build an advanced checkout page using the advanced flow.
+Here are some helpful tips:
 The `/sessions` calls the following three Adyen endpoints: [1] `/paymentmethods` (retrieves available payment methods), [2] `/payments` (starts a transaction) and [3] `/payments/details` (submits payment details).
 This means we'll have to change a couple of things on our front- and backend.
   * Frontend: We need to override several event handlers and handle the subsequent calls.